usnistgov/NetSimulyzer-ns3-module/README.md

 Listed below are the commands to run the examples provided with the
 module:

-If you're using a version of ns-3 without CMake, replace `./ns3 run ` with `./waf --run`
+If you're using a version of ns-3 without CMake, replace `./ns3 run ` with `./waf --run`.
+Note that some of these may be disabled for older versions of ns-3.

 ## Application State Trace Example
 Example demonstrating tracing the state of a custom `ns3::Application` using the `StateTransitionSink`.